 - Down in the Dumps: The final showdown with the rivals and the cops takes place at the local salvage yard where Trike's truck was towed to for improper parking.

-- The Cartel: Wrench's chapter has a deal with a Mexican Cartel where the bikers trade guns for dope, and the Cartel is not happy about the outlaws "losing" the most recent arms shipment.
+- The Cartel: Wrench's chapter has a deal with a Mexican Cartel wherein the bikers trade guns for dope, and the Cartel is not happy about the outlaws "losing" the most recent arms shipment.

 - Gone Horribly Right: Trike wanted Wrench to suffer at the hands of the Cartel, but he didn't think the Mexicans would immediately zero in on Wrench's wife and kids.